jab/bidict/README.rst

 Alternate Links
 ---------------

-In case you're viewing on GitHub, PyPI, or some other place that can't render/link the full docs properly:
+If you're viewing this on GitHub, PyPI, or some other place that can't render/link the full docs properly, these alternate links may work better than the ones above:

 .. [#fn-contributing] `<CONTRIBUTING.rst>`_ | `<https://bidict.readthedocs.io/contributors-guide.html>`_

 .. [#fn-changelog] `<CHANGELOG.rst>`_ | `<https://bidict.readthedocs.io/changelog.html>`_

+.. [#fn-intro] `<docs/intro.rst>`_ | `<https://bidict.readthedocs.io/intro.html>`_